Monday April 30, 2007

 Furries and Griefers on the Campaign Trail: Presidential Politics In Second Life

-For the record, Linden Lab did a major upgrade yesterday and the grid was down much longer than expected.
-On top of that I’m still setting up my new compound in one of the most remote regions in all of Second Life.
+For the record, Linden Lab performed a major upgrade yesterday, and the grid was down much longer than anticipated.
+On top of that, I’m in the process of setting up a compound deep in one of the most remote regions of Second Life.
 My hut is located on the Eastern edge of the universe (literally) and is surrounded by water as far as the eye can see (at least until a casino or strip club moves in next door).
-It’s the perfect environment for me to focus on covering a political campaign as strange as the one the 2008 presidential race is shaping up to be.
-These ludicrous 5 a.m. deadlines are no help at all.
+It’s the perfect place for me to focus on covering a campaign as strange as the 2008 presidential race is shaping up to be.
+Of course, Lopy’s ludicrous 5 a.m. deadlines are no help at all.

-By now you’ve probably heard that all of the leading Democratic presidential candidates have setup headquarters in Second Life.
-So far the media coverage of these campaigns has been muddled, skeptical, and occasionally mocking.
-For reporters who can’t tell the difference between a virtual world and a video game, there’s no clear reason for the campaigns to be here.
-Those same reporters are overlooking the fact that presidential campaigns are already a game, and moving that game into a virtual world full of sex-crazed furries and flying penises is simply a logical progression in the already weird history of American politics.
+All leading Democratic presidential candidates have headquarters in Second Life.
+The media coverage of these campaigns has been muddled, skeptical, and occasionally mocking.
+For reporters who can’t tell the difference between a virtual world and a video game, there’s no apparent reason for the campaigns to be here.
+Those same reporters overlook that presidential campaigns are already a game, and moving that game into a virtual world full of sex-crazed furries and flying penises is a logical progression in the already weird history of American politics.

 The Daily Loper - April 25, 2007